thegatesbrowser/thegates-docs/content/hosting.rst

 .. note::

    | If you have any difficulties ask the :ref:`community <doc_content_community>`.
-     We also help hosting on our own servers.
+   | To host on our server email us on thegates.browser@gmail.com
    |
-   | **Further steps are optional and not required.**
+   | Further steps are optional and not required.

 Linking
 -------